-7.1 The course must be open for inspection at least one hour and forty-five minutes before the start of the competition.
+- 7.1 The course must be open for inspection at least one hour and forty-five minutes before the start of the competition.
 A 15-minute window must be observed between the end of the inspection and the first start.
 Only Chefs d'Equipe (when applicable), Athletes and one accompanying person per Athlete at a time are allowed to inspect the course on foot and they must be correctly and smartly dressed.
 Athletes and their accompanying person, and Chefs d'Equipe, are not permitted to use measuring wheels when inspecting the course.
-At an Event, a warning will be issued for the first offence and a Warning Card from the President of Jury for subsequent offences.

-At ADS-recognized events, Athletes with limited mobility due to physical disabilities will be permitted to drive themselves through the Cones course at a walking pace in golf carts or similar vehicles.
-All grooms are allowed to inspect the course.
+At an Event, a warning will be issued for the first offence and a Warning Card from the President of Jury for subsequent offences. - At ADS-recognized events, Athletes with an ADS, USEF or FEI Dispensation(s) will be permitted to drive themselves or be driven using a mobility device through the Cones course at a walking pace. - 7.2 Only the Course Designer and their staff may alter or work on any part of the course.
+If any Athlete, or any person associated with them alters the course in any way, the Athlete will be disqualified.